Real Estate Accounting: Guide for 2024

 There are several types of transactions beyond just “rental income”.
 Some of the pretty common ones are:

 As you can see, the names are too many to count.
-It’s normal to lose track once and for all.
-This is where you would need real estate accounting.
-It is a method that helps you record every financial transaction.
+It’s normal to lose track once and for all. b It is a method that helps you record every financial transaction.
 Real estate accounting can help you track rental revenues, taxes, maintenance, and mortgage interests – without you having to keep a close tab.

 So, how do you track it?
 More so, what are its principles and elements?
 Let’s have a look!